Armstrong County, South Dakota: Politics and government

 The county was never formally organized, and was attached to Stanley County for governmental purposes.
 County residents were unable to vote for Stanley County officers, only state and federal positions.
 This created a situation of "taxation without representation", which caused a scandal in the early 1950s.
 The house of resident Ethan Alexander was selected as the polling place, but not enough voters were present in the county to ever have a proper board of elections.
 Alexander himself served as the county's assessor for years.
-Unlike many other counties in South Dakota, Armstrong County was not divided into townships.
+Like its neighbors, but unlike many other counties in South Dakota, Armstrong County was not divided into townships.

 In the 1928 presidential election, the county cast all seven of its votes for Democratic candidate Al Smith, the only county in the country to cast the entirety of its votes to a single candidate.
 For 1932 through 1940, no returns were listed for Armstrong County in particular, and its voters were instead recorded in neighboring counties.
 Armstrong County returned to election statistics in 1944, where it once again had a unanimous return, for Democratic candidate Franklin D. Roosevelt with all four votes.
 Harry S. Truman, the Democratic nominee for 1948, won the county but fell short of unanimity by one vote, which went to Republican Thomas Dewey instead.
 The county swung to the Republicans for its final presidential election in 1952, when Dwight Eisenhower narrowly defeated Adlai Stevenson II six votes to five.

 In 1940, Armstrong County was the only county in the nation without a post office.

 Demographics and economy

 After the 1911 incorporation of Ziebach and Dewey Counties, Armstrong County had 52 people living in 8 families.
-The majority of county residents lived on the banks of the Missouri and Cheyenne Rivers, which were plentiful in grass and timber for the local cattle economy and whose river bottoms provided shelter.
+The majority of county residents lived on the banks of the Missouri and Cheyenne Rivers, which provided grass and timber for the local cattle economy and whose river bottoms provided shelter.

 Most of the county's land was leased to cattle companies such as Diamond A. The resident Norvold family owned land both in the county and in Ziebach county.

 The county had no schools.
 The Norvold children in particular were educated in various places such as Cheyenne Agency, Eagle Butte, and other adjacent counties.
 There were no roads in the county, nor telephones nor electric lights.

 In 1950, Armstrong had the distinction of being the only county in the United States without a single civilian federal employee.
 Spiritual Mobilization, a group opposed to government spending, wrote a song about it: